 Candidates for admission to New Hampshire College are evaluated individually on the basis of academic credentials and personal characteristics.
-Emphasis is placed on identifying the strengths that each applicant can draw upon to achieve academic success at New Hampshire College.
-Separate consideration is given to admission decisions for freshman, transfer, culinary arts, non-traditional and international applicants.
+Separate consideration is given to admission decisions for freshman, transfer, culinary arts, three-year B.S., non-traditional and international applicants.
+Students may complete a "paper" application for admission, or apply "on-line" at www.nhc.edu.